ConstGitSum/EventPulse/docs/ServerAPI.md

 ##### DELETE /api/events/:id
   * given an event id, deletes event if exists and returns that deleted event object

+##### POST /api/events/:id/hide
+  * request body should have property user_id
+  * given param event id, creates a record in hidden_events for a user
+  * returns object with user_id and event_id

+##### DELETE /api/events/:id/hide
+  * request body should have property user_id
+  * given param event id, deletes the record in hidden_events for a user
+  * returns object with status 'deleted' if successful

 ## Users